Sejong Insider

 • Requires independent draw pricing

-• Introduces higher uncertainty than binary systems
+• Introduces more uncertainty than binary win/lose systems

 Why Draw Odds Often Feel Unintuitive